murphnj/tmux/tmux-q.md

 Let me show you one of tmux's best features, the one that makes it essential for me.
 If we start a session, and run a program, normally is something happens, like your laptop going to sleep, or other bad connection, you lose your session, along with the program you were running shutting down.
 With tmux, if you lose your connection, the programs you started keep running in the background, and you can re-establish your connection to the server, and pick up right where you left off.

 You can disconnect purposely with `ctrl-b d` .
-When you reconnect, you can start tmux with the command tmux a, and it will pick up your exisiting session.
+When you reconnect, you can start tmux with the command `tmux a`, and it will pick up your existing session.

 ---